-Other than staff who were required to be in the Council's premises, all staff were instructed to stay at home during lockdown periods and access the Council's IT facilities remotely.
-This has worked successfully and this continues today where staff are encouraged to work from home when and if possible.
-However, if there is a work or staff welfare need then the offices are open for staff to return to work.
+Due to the pandemic, other than staff who were required to be in the Council's premises, all staff were instructed to stay at home during lockdown periods and access the Council's IT facilities remotely.
+This worked successfully and this continues today where staff are encouraged to work in an agile way.
+There is now an agile working strategy and policy across the council workers and Publica employees, which ensures that a mixture of home working and office working is possible if it works for both the Council and employees.